 3. Encourage your student to get involved in campus activities, from clubs to intramural sports.

 4. Encourage your student to find a church home in Montgomery.
 We strongly believe that every student should join and get involved in a local church while away at college.

-5. Doing special acts of kindness for your student, such as sending homemade cookies or arranging Skype video calls, can be a good way to stay in touch and show you care, but don’t overdo it.
+5. Doing special acts of kindness for your student, such as sending homemade cookies or arranging Face Time or video calls, can be a good way to stay in touch and show you care, but don’t overdo it.
 Just like when young adults get married, students who leave home for college need to have a clearly defined sense of separation in order to succeed in their new life.
 Too many reminders of home can disrupt this adjustment.

 What should I do if my student is struggling academically?

 We want every student to succeed.
 The university’s Student Success Office provides academic support for all students.
 Available assistance includes tutoring, help with test-taking skills, academic advising and writing assistance.
 Please encourage your student to seek help as quickly as possible if he or she is struggling in the classroom.